andrewssobral/lrslibrary/README.md

 Problems or Questions
 ---------------------
-If you have any problems or questions, please contact the author: Andrews Sobral (andrewssobral@gmail.com)
+If you have any problems or questions, please contact the author: Andrews Sobral (andrewssobral **at** gmail **dot** com)

 Release Notes:
 --------------
+* Version 1.0.4: Added a setup script, and configuration file.
+Also fixed some errors.

 * Version 1.0.3: Added three new algorithms: FW-T (Mu et al. 2014), iNMF (Bucak and Gunsel, 2009) and DRMF (Xiong et al. 2011).

 * Version 1.0.2: Added four new algorithms: GOSUS (Xu et al. 2013), pROST (Hage and Kleinsteuber, 2013), RegL1-ALM (Zheng et al. 2012) and ROSL (Shu et al. 2014).